Abdulaziz20007/Phono-Frontend/structure.md

 ```

 this structure represents the main files and directories in the phono-frontend project, excluding build directories, node_modules, and other files/directories that might be in .gitignore.

+Key observations:

+1. The product response already includes the comments array in the API response
+2. The product detail page (`/app/product/[id]/page.tsx`) still makes separate API calls to fetch comments, but this is redundant
+3. The Comment interface in `api/types/index.ts` matches the structure of comments in the product response
+4. The API includes separate comment endpoints for adding, updating, and deleting comments, but fetching comments can use the data already in the product response

+According to the user's note, there's no need to fetch comments separately when clicking on the comments tab - they can use the comments already included in the product response.